• info@al-dirassa.com

 3. Footwear Essentials

-You will walk a lot in Makkah and Madinah — inside Haram, outside, during Tawaf and Sa’i.
-Comfortable footwear is a must.
+You will walk a lot in Makkah and Madinah—inside and outside the Haram, during Tawaf and Sa’i.
+Comfortable footwear is essential.

 Recommended: